Field Operational Planner and Field Safety

 - Conduct that is unwelcome, offensive, indecent, obscene, or disorderly.

-The plan also should identify steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, e.g., trainings; processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct; and field support, such as mentor/mentee support mechanisms, regular check-ins, and/or developmental events.
+The plan also should identify steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, e.g., training; processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct; and field support, such as mentor/mentee support mechanisms, regular check-ins, and/or developmental events.

 Communications within the team and to the organization should be considered in the plan, minimizing singular points within the communications pathway (e.g., a single person overseeing access to a single satellite phone), and any special circumstances such as the involvement of multiple organizations or the presence of third parties in the working environment should be taken into account.
 The process or method for making incident reports as well as how any reports received will be resolved should also be accounted for.